inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 `FastAPI` has a good community, docs, performance, but I have chose **aiohttp** because it is lighter and stable.

+### Code testing
+1. For testing, I have used unit testing, for such small application 1 test was enough
+2. I have applied range-act-assert approach for my tests
+3. My test checking that route returns status code of success and then checking that time actually changes by making two consequent requests to Test Server with real handler
 ### Docker

 For containerizing app I copied requirements file and established environment with all dependencies, then I have copied source files and executed my application